Chip Bell

-Chip R. Bell is an American author and consultant in customer loyalty and service innovation.
-He is known for his work in mapping the customer journey as part of the customer service experience and customer forensics.
+Chip R. Bell is an American author and consultant specializing in customer service and loyalty.
+He is known for developing methods for customer journey mapping and customer forensics.

 Education

 Chip Bell obtained his bachelor's degree in psychology and political science from the University of Georgia, a masters in Behavioral Science from Vanderbilt University, and a doctorate in Organizational Behavior/Human Resource Development from The George Washington University.